certinia/orizuru-sample-app/README.md

 Deploy the Salesforce and Heroku components of the app using the buttons below.

-*Important!
-Remember to change the Named Credential endpoint to match your newly created Heroku app (e.g. https://my-app-123.herokuapp.com).*

 [![Deploy](https://deploy-to-sfdx.com/dist/assets/images/DeployToSFDX.svg)](https://deploy-to-sfdx.com)
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+### Update Named Credential

+When communicating between Force.com and Heroku, we use a Named Credential.
+The URL of this credential needs to be updated for the sample app to work.

+This can be done by following these steps:

+1. Log in the the Salesforce organization into which you deployed the components.
+1. Go to `Setup`.
+1. Select `Security` > `Named Credentials`.
+1. Select `Orizuru` and then `Edit`.
+1. Update the URL to your Heroku app URL e.g. _https://my-app-123.herokuapp.com_
+1. Select `Save`.

-### Connected App
+### Update Connected App

 When communicating between Force.com and Heroku, we use a Connected App with a certificate to verify user identity.